PunkUnicorn/The-Return-of-Tom-Thumb/Event - Tom and The Tailor early encounter.md

 `Requires Tom and The Tailor to be not well acquainted`

+`Tom and The Tailor have been shopping, an uplifting experience`

 Tom and The Tailor encounter their first inn.
-Tom's never been to an inn before but does not share this with The Tailor.
-Tom notices the inn door has a latch.
+Tom has only been to one inn before, the one at the village.~~Tom's never been to an inn before, or not many, but does not share this with The Tailor.~~ Tom notices the inn door has a latch.

 "I know how to work that" she says impressed with herself, sharing - needing to put a proud front on to keep up with this dazzling stranger, The Tailor

 "After you then" The Tailor would accommodate, overlooking Tom's un-learned obvservation.
 The Tailor would enjoy hearing the pride in Toms voice.

-Inside the tavern Tom would be overwhelmed.
+Inside the tavern, Tom would be overwhelmed.

-At the bar, drinking ale Tom and The Tailor would chatter, The Tailor bringing in any overhearer seeming to hook them almost.
-Soon most adjacent would be engaged.
+At the bar, drinking ale Tom and The Tailor would chatter, The Tailor bringing in any overhearer, seeming to hook them almost.
+Soon, most adjacent would be engaged.

 (The Tailor might have to pop out and leave Tom alone.)
-Tom would say something stupid due to being feral
+Tom would would be the center of attension, and slightly drunk, say something stupid - she is still very feral
 - Tom is impressed with coins, she has never seen a coin, and there are so many
 - Tom is dressed really badly, before The Tailor has had a chance to alter anything
 - Toms vocabulary is limited at this point